 Catonsville is a medium-sized town located in the state of Maryland.
 With a population of 42,698 people and 13 constituent neighborhoods, Catonsville is the 17th largest community in Maryland.

 Catonsville is a decidedly white-collar town, with fully 88.52% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Catonsville is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Catonsville who work in office and administrative support (13.47%), management occupations (12.40%), and sales jobs (10.12%).

 Also of interest is that Catonsville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Catonsville in 2010 was $37,196, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $148,784 for a family of four.
+The per capita income in Catonsville in 2010 was $39,881, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $159,524 for a family of four.
 However, Catonsville contains both very wealthy and poor people as well.

 The most common language spoken in Catonsville is English.
 Other important languages spoken here include Spanish and Chinese.